 I will be the first to admit I love shopping for dog stuff - my dogs have so many collars and leashes - but I also have specific gear for running, hiking, and camping.
 No matter what your training and activity goals are for you and your dog this year, make a list of the gear you need so you are prepared for the adventure ahead of time.
 The basics may include:

-- Treats - Choose soft, easy-to-chew treats for young puppies.
-And for any training session make sure to have high value treats in different flavors to keep your dog motivated.
+- Treats: Choose soft, easy-to-chew treats for young puppies.
+And for any training session, make sure to have high-value treats in different flavors to keep your dog motivated.
 For help navigating the treat aisle, check out veterinarian Dr. Jen Deming's post on choosing treats that aren't just empty calories.

-Training your dog starts the second you have them and continues throughout their lifetime.
-And no matter how old your dog is there’s always time to train new behaviors and break bad habits.
+Training your dog starts the second you bring them home and continues throughout their lifetime.
+And no matter how old your dog is, there’s always time to train new behaviors and break bad habits.
 When creating a training plan, some important questions to ask yourself include:

 - How would like them to ride in the car?
 In a crate, in the back, or is dog your co-pilot?